Aviva pension

 When you change jobs

-If you’ve moved to a different job, your old workplace pension is still here working hard for you, and you've got options about what to do with it, such as simply leaving it where it is, or putting them all in one pot to help make things easier to manage.
+If you’ve moved to a different job, your old workplace pension is still here working hard for you, and you've got options about what to do with it, such as simply leaving it where it is, or putting all your pensions in one pot to help make things easier to manage.
 Find out more about transferring pensions.
 Capital is at risk.

 Ready to learn more?